What Causes Anorexia?

 Sadly, sufferers struggle to see the “big picture,” not understanding how their restriction, exercise and rituals around food and eating are affecting their health, relationships and success.
 Their inflexibility supports rigid adherence to calorie counting, exercise frequency and food rituals, even at the expense of commitments and relationships.
 They are bound by rules, however illogical.

 It’s very common for a patient suffering from anorexia to believe thoughts like “I have to exercise every day or I’ll be fat” or “If I eat this cookie I will see it on my thighs.”
+Unfortunately, many of today's cultures encourage thinness as the standard for beauty and success; "fat" bodies are stigmatized.

-- Anorexia is all but glorified by models and celebrities, diet trends and exercise programs
+Anorexia is all but glorified by models and celebrities, diet trends and exercise programs.

-- Unattainable and unrealistic messages of beauty and body image grace pages of magazines
+Unattainable and unrealistic messages of beauty and body image grace pages of magazines.

-- We are bombarded by countless articles and news segments with tips on how to lose weight and eat healthy
+We are bombarded by countless articles and news segments with tips on how to lose weight and eat healthy.

-- Even companies and schools have implemented “wellness programs” rooted in diet and exercise recommendations
+Even companies and schools have implemented “wellness programs” rooted in diet and exercise recommendations.

 These pressures can adversely affect everyone, especially the sensitive, perfectionistic individuals at highest risk for developing anorexia.